Lucas-TY/Butterfly/lab-2/Readme.md

 1. Open the "View/set-view.html" file into a browser.

 # The Game
 In Set, you will have a board of 12 cards by default.
 If there are no sets in the 12 card board, 3 cards will be added until there is a set on the board.
-The first player to find a set will say "Set!" and will enter their player name into the console.
-They will then enter the indices of the cards that make up the set that they found.
+The first player to find a set will say "Set!" and click their player name button.
+They will then click on the cards that make up the set that they found.
 If they found a valid set, they will earn a point and 3 new cards will be dealt if there were 12 cards on the board.
-The game ends when the deck is empty.
+The game ends when the deck is empty and there is no longer any sets possible in the current hand.

 # Sets
 Sets consist of 3 cards with the following properties: